szabgab/slides/python/pil.md

 * Make the background color change from top to bottom
 * Add straight lines to existing images
 * Blur image
-* Add rectangular to area on existing image
+* Add rectangle to area on existing image
 * Draw other simple images